Deep EM with Hierarchical Latent Label Modelling for Multi-Site Prostate Lesion Segmentation: Method

 \subsection{Hierarchical site-case label variability model}

-We treat each institute as a distinct annotation protocol and model the observed label $Y_k(x)$ as a noisy observation of $G_k(x)$.
-Conditioned on $(G_k, s_k)$, voxels are assumed independent with site-case sensitivity and specificity:
+We treat each site as having a distinct annotation protocol and model the observed label $Y_k(x)$ as a noisy observation of $G_k(x)$.
+Conditioned on $(G_k, s_k)$, voxels are assumed independent with site- and case-level sensitivity and specificity:

-To stabilise site-/case-level label-quality estimates, we use a logistic-normal hierarchical prior that partially pools sens/spec toward a global mean $\mu_\alpha, \mu_\beta$:
+To stabilise site-/case-level label-quality estimates, we use a logistic-normal hierarchical prior that partially pools sensitivity and specificity toward a global mean $\mu_\alpha, \mu_\beta$: